rounaktiwari27/Nifty-IV-Surface/README.md

 ### Design Decisions

 **Why linear and not cubic/quadratic?**
-Higher-order fits were tested and performed worse.
+Higher-order fits perform worse.
 With 10–12 observed points per row, cubic splines overfit to noise and extrapolate badly at the wings.
-Linear outperformed cubic and quadratic.
+Linear outperforms cubic and quadratic.

 **Why separate CE and PE?**
 CE strikes span 25200–26500, PE strikes span 23800–25100 — no overlap.
 There is a structural level shift between the two wings of the smile.
 Joint fitting made predictions worse .

 **Why not temporal as primary?**
 IV has lag-1 autocorrelation of 0.99+, which seems attractive.
-But the cross-sectional structure is 10× more informative for predicting a missing strike.
+But the cross-sectional structure is more informative for predicting a missing strike.
 Temporal is used only as a fallback for degenerate rows.

 **No lookahead bias.**
 The cross-sectional approach uses only other strikes at the **same timestamp**.
 No future rows are touched at any point.
 The problem statement rules explicitly allow same-timestamp cross-sectional features.